valsamovich/cs.github.io/docs/software-arhitecture.md

         - Can be described in a programmming language; language binding
         - Might be described in OCL
         - To describe API - ADLs (Architectural Description Languages)
-- **Connector** is a communication protocol between components
+- **Connector** is a communication protocol or between components
-    - Functionality
+    - Examples
         - Procedure call/return
         - Pair of messages
         - Asymmetric, synchronous

-- **Configuration** is a componentes hooked up with connector
+- **Configuration** is a specific associations between components and connector

 ## Architecture types